scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

 little deeper than just the cluster labels returned to you.
 Fortunately the hdbscan library provides you with the facilities to do this.
-During processing HDBSCAN\* builds a hierarchy of potential clusters, from which is extracts the flat clustering returned.
+During processing HDBSCAN\* builds a hierarchy of potential clusters, from which it extracts the flat clustering returned.
 It can be informative to look at that hierarchy, and potentially make use of the extra information contained therein.